duneroadrunner/SaferCPlusPlus/README.md

 - A [fast](#simple-benchmarks), [safe replacement for native pointers](#registered-pointers) that, unlike std::shared_ptr for example, does not take ownership of the target (and so can point to objects on the stack).

-- A fast, safe [reference counting pointer](#reference-counting-pointers) for all those situations when you, just for a moment, contemplated using an std::shared_ptr for something other than an object shared between asynchronous threads.
+- A faster, smaller, safer [reference counting pointer](#reference-counting-pointers) that can substitute for std::shared_ptr in situations where the target is not shared between asynchronous threads.
 Including [safe parameter passing](#safely-passing-parameters-by-reference) by reference.

 - A "[scope pointer](#scope-pointers)" for target objects allocated on the stack, or whose "owning" pointer is allocated on the stack.
-By default, not as safe as the other smart pointers in this library, but with zero runtime overhead.
+By default, not quite as safe as the other smart pointers in this library, but with zero runtime overhead.

 - An almost completely [safe implementation](#vector) of std::vector<> - bounds checked, iterator checked and memory managed.